ClusterHQ/flocker/docs/gettingstarted/postgres.rst

    CONTAINER ID        IMAGE                       COMMAND             CREATED             STATUS              PORTS                    NAMES alice@mercury:~/flocker-postgres$

-Verify our data has moved with the application
+Verify Our Data Has Moved with the Application
 ==============================================

 Query the `flockertest` database for the data we previously inserted.